Discover the best national parks in Sydney, featuring stunning walking tracks, waterfalls, lookouts, and thriving wildlife.

 5. Lane Cove National Park

-Situated only 20 minutes north-west of the Sydney CBD, Lane Cove National Park is a large pocket of scenic bushland surrounding the banks of the Lane Cove River, which flows into Sydney Harbour.
+Located just 20 minutes northwest of Sydney’s CBD, Lane Cove National Park is a scenic pocket of bushland nestled along the banks of the Lane Cove River.

 Discover Lane Cove National Park: